 Hybrid technology that couples the proven disease control of Heritage™ fungicide with a boost of acibenzolar-s-methyl (ASM) to help plants better manage biotic and abiotic stress.

-ASM is the only compound registered in turf that is recognized by the Fungicide Resistance Action Committee (FRAC) to have Systemic Acquired Resistance (SAR) effects.
+ASM is recognized by the Fungicide Resistance Action Committee (FRAC) to have Systemic Acquired Resistance (SAR) effects.

 Three criteria to qualify Heritage Action as a SAR compound